Desktop App Capabilities and Components

 Note: In order for the Admin Service to collect your org’s user directory, the Registry Key Trust Factor requires the desktop app to launch at least once.
 Subsequently, the Admin Service does not require the app to be open and running in order to work (i.e., your end users do not need to open their desktop app in order for the Admin Service to function).

-The Admin Service (banyanapp-admin) accounts for any functionalities in the Banyan app that require administrative privileges; it also collects Trust Factors and enables Internet Threat Protection (ITP) policies.
+The Admin Service (banyanapp-admin) accounts for any functionalities in the desktop app that require administrative privileges; it also collects Trust Factors and enables Internet Threat Protection (ITP) policies.
 It’s installed with the app (by the installer) and run as a service on the machine.
 It functions independently but contains select command line utilities in the case of an emergency.

 WireGuard Service

-In order for end users to connect to Service Tunnels, the Banyan app must install the WireGuard Service which creates and maintains the WireGuard tunnel interface.
+In order for end users to connect to Service Tunnels, the app must install the WireGuard Service which creates and maintains the WireGuard tunnel interface.
 This one-time installation requires admin privileges and is triggered when an end user connects to their first Service Tunnel.
 The service runs on port 8119.

 Currently, Linux users must install the WireGuard tools manually via https://www.wireguard.com/install/.
-We are looking to automate this via the Banyan app in an upcoming release.
+We are looking to automate this via the app in an upcoming release.

 Banyan Proxy Service